Atreyagaurav/gate-simulator/README.md

 # TODO:
-A lot to do, it can only read the circuit configuration for now.
+A graphical interface with drag and drop to make the circuit.
+Maybe if I feel like it.